s-varun22/calculator-api/README.md

 ### **Run the Application**

-1. Navigate to the project foler and
+1. Navigate to the project folder and
 2. Open the terminal
 3. Run the below command